tenatek/aniame/README.md

 {
   contactInfo: [
     {
-      path: // the JSONPath of 'telephone'
+      path: // the path of 'telephone', as an array
       data: {
         description: 'A phone number'
       }
     },
     {
-      path: // the JSONPath of 'email'
+      path: // the path of 'email', as an array
       data: {
         description: 'An email'
       }